 - two supporting letters from individuals familiar with the nominee’s contributions.

 The deadline to submit nominations is December 31, 2013.
 For more information, or to submit nominations and supporting documents, send an e-mail to the Chair of the CNC/IUPsyS, Jennifer Veitch, at email@example.com.

 CCR submission to the House of Commons Standing Committee on Finance (July 31, 2013)

 Participate in Psychological Research: New and Current Submissions to CPA's R2P2!

-- NEW Factors in Optimal Collaboration Between Psychologists and Primary Healthcare Physicians
+- Factors in Optimal Collaboration Between Psychologists and Primary Healthcare Physicians

-- NEW An Examination of Factors Affecting the Hiring Process
+- An Examination of Factors Affecting the Hiring Process

-- NEW Influences on Perceptions of Information and Communication Technology in Therapeutic Practice
+- Influences on Perceptions of Information and Communication Technology in Therapeutic Practice

-- NEW Mental Health Professionals' Perceptions of Childhood Trauma Survivors
+- Mental Health Professionals' Perceptions of Childhood Trauma Survivors

 - Prototypicality of Cluster B personality traits